grafana/jsonnet-libs/mssql-mixin/README.md

 # Microsoft SQL server mixin

-The Microsoft SQL Server mixin is a set of configurable Grafana dashboards and alerts based on the Grafana Agent MSSQL integration.
+The Microsoft SQL Server mixin is a set of configurable Grafana dashboards and alerts based on the Grafana Agent `mssql` integration.

 The Microsoft SQL Server mixin contains the following dashboards:
 - MSSQL overview